-Problem Management Process
+Problem Management (PM) Process

 The problem management process is the process by which problem tickets are created and assessed by the SI and ultimately processed through the theme team groups for further assessment and resolution proposals.
 The process begins after the incident management process with the reporting of actual incidents to the SI.
 As discussed in section 2 of this IAPD-U, incident management saw significant progress in FFY 2019 in refining the overall process and producing less reportable incidents.
-The problem management process will be addressed in FFY 2020 with a goal of providing reportable metrics, actionable data, and, ultimately, a reduction in overall problem tickets opened.
+A new initiative, Problem Management 2.0, has been established to improve the problem management process in FFY 2020.
+The goals of the initiative include providing reportable metrics, actionable data, and, ultimately, a reduction in overall problem tickets opened as well as the time to market for reported defects Some of the initial activities already underway by the Problem Management 2.0 team include the following: